 So what’s unique about this European hostel?
 It’s just, like, an escape… plus it’s in a cave!

 Located outside the capital of Santorini Island, the whole place has a quiet-retreat vibe going on.
-They still have all the hostel goodies (free breakfast, events, a pool) but you have the added bonus of being tucked away in a Grecian village with the locals.
+They still have all the hostel goodies (free breakfast, events, a swimming pool) but you have the added bonus of being tucked away in a Grecian village with the locals.

 Oh yeah, and the cave thing?
 There are eight traditional cave dwellings inside the historic complex.
-I have slept a lot of weird places but I am yet to sleep in a cave!
+I have slept in a lot of weird places but I am yet to sleep in a cave!

 Some More Reading Before Hostelling in Europe

 Closing the Guide to Europe’s Hostels

 What coverage!
 If you weren’t feeling the vibe of staying in hostels in Europe before, I bet you are now.